ddelgadoJS/BD-AuctionShop/README.md

 ## Author

-The main contributor is [Daniel Delgado](https://github.com/ddelgadoJS).
+The main contributors are [Daniel Delgado](https://github.com/ddelgadoJS) and Kevin Montoya.
 For further details, you can go to the [contributors graph](https://github.com/ddelgadoJS/Basic-Linux-Workshop/graphs/contributors).

 ## License